floehden/NetAuto-Bootcamp/README.md

 # NetAuto-Bootcamp
-This is the Bootcamp to get a basic understanding of Network Automation and what we think is necesary to know to understand the topics we discuss in the NetAuto RheinMain Group.
+This is the Bootcamp to get a basic understanding of Network Automation and what we think is necessary to know to understand the topics we discuss in the NetAuto RheinMain Group.

 ## Topics
 * [Linux](/Topics/Linux/readme.md)